RISCV-MYTH-WORKSHOP/riscv_myth_workshop_may22-NAvi349/Day2/README.md

 load:
   add a4, a0, zero // a4 - sum register
   add a2, a0, a1   // a2 - count register, n
-  add a3, a0, zero // a3 - intermediate register, i
+  addi a3, a0, zero // a3 - intermediate register, i

 loop:
   add a4, a3, a4 // add a3 to a4 every loop